Cloudbox/autoscan/README.md

 Autoscan has an accompanying docker image which can be found on [Docker Hub](https://hub.docker.com/repository/docker/cloudb0x/autoscan).

+Autoscan requires access to the following files:

+- All files being passed between the triggers and the targets. \
+  *Just mount the source directory, for many people this is `/mnt/unionfs`.*
+- The Plex database (make sure you mount the folder, not the db file directly). \
+  *Only when using Plex as a target.*
+- The Emby database (make sure you mount the folder, not the db file directly). \
+  *Only when using Emby as a target.*

+Make sure these files are available within the Autoscan container.
+Remember that you MUST use [rewriting rules](#rewriting-paths) if paths are not identical between triggers, autoscan and targets.
+These rules can be set from the config for each trigger and target individually.

 #### Version Tags

 Autoscan's Docker image provides various versions that are available via tags.
 The `latest` tag usually provides the latest stable version.
 Others are considered under development and caution must be exercised when using them.